 - Proper documentation is required for all services.

-In addition to our internal standards, a broad range of industry guidelines and regulatory laws in the countries where we operate govern the wide variety of scientific, sales, promotional and marketing arrangements with both public and private entities and individuals.
-Among these are:
+In addition to our internal standards, a broad range of industry guidelines and regulatory laws in the countries where we operate govern the wide variety of scientific, sales, promotional and marketing arrangements with both public and private entities and individuals, including HCPs.
+These include:

 - The Advanced Medical Technology Association Code of Ethics on Interactions with Health Care Professionals;